skypjack/entt/README.md

 I'd suggest not to store them anywhere and to invoke the `Registry::view` member function at each iteration to get a properly initialized view over which to iterate.

-*Note*.<br/>
+**Note**.<br/>
 An important feature (usually missed by other well known ECS) is that users can create and destroy entities, as well as assign or remove components while iterating and neither the views nor the iterators will be invalidated.<br/>
 Therefore, unless one tries to access a destroyed entity through an iterator that hasn't been advanced (in this case, of course, it's an undefined behaviour), users can freely interact with the registry and keep views and iterators consistent.<br/>
-On the other side, iterators aren't thread safe, thus do no try to concurrently iterate over and modify a set of components at the same time.
+On the other side, iterators aren't thread safe.
+Do no try to iterate over a set of components and modify them concurrently.
 That being said, as long as a thread iterates over the entities that have the component `X` or assign and removes that component from a set of entities and another thread does something similar with components `Y` and `Z`, it shouldn't be a problem at all.<br/>
-As an example, that means that users can freely run the render system over the renderable entities and update the physics concurrently on a separate thread if needed.
+As an example, that means that users can freely run the rendering system over the renderable entities and update the physics concurrently on a separate thread if needed.

 #### The Pool